 A pregnant employee who worked for her employer for only a week has won her automatic unfair dismissal and pregnancy and maternity discrimination claims.

 This case highlights some of the protections pregnant employees have and is a reminder that it is important to ensure that the dismissal of any employee is lawful – even if they have only been employed for a short time.

-The Facts of the Case
+Facts of the Case

-She was absent from work due to this on 21st and 25th March 2019.
+She was absent from work due to this on the 21st and 25th of March 2019.
 On the afternoon of 25th March, the employer dismissed the employee by email.

-The employee complained to the employment tribunal that she had been automatically unfairly dismissed for a reason related to her pregnancy, that she had been subjected to direct pregnancy/maternity discrimination and that the particulars of the reasons given for her dismissal were inadequate or untrue which was in breach of the Employment Rights Act.
+The employee complained to the employment tribunal that she had been automatically unfairly dismissed for a reason related to her pregnancy, that she had been subjected to direct pregnancy/maternity discrimination, and that the particulars of the reasons given for her dismissal were inadequate or untrue which was in breach of the Employment Rights Act.

 They agreed that the reason for the employee’s dismissal was the fact that she had been ill, which was the result of her pregnancy.
 The employer accepted that the employee had been unfairly dismissed and discriminated against.

 The conclusion of the email said that the reason for dismissal was that the employer was unable to rely on the employee.
 The Tribunal found that the reason given was the true reason for dismissal, albeit as accepted by the employer, that it was an unfair and discriminatory reason.